kene111/Learning_React/README.md

 ## This project is my introduction project into react.
 A todo web application.
-Here are some of the images.
+Here are the images of the application.

 [Home view](images/home.png).
 [About view](images/about.png).